Top 5 Reasons Your Website Is Loading Slow and How to Fix It Fast

 If you are using a Content Management System (CMS) like WordPress, this process is relatively easy to automate.

-We also recommend that you consider if you’re using the best plugin for what you need.
+We also recommend that you consider whether you’re using the best plugin for what you need.

 Where possible, choose lightweight, well-coded alternatives.
 Not all plugins are created equal – some have unnecessary features that can slow down your website without offering you enough benefits to outweigh this cost.